IRL2/nanover-docs/source/tutorials/vrclient/invrmenus/controlsandmenus.rst

 * **Pause**: pauses a running simulation.
 * **Play**: plays a paused simulation.
 * **Reset**: resets the system to its initial coordinates.

+Select from the dropdown options below to see the **video tutorials**:

 .. dropdown:: Pause